boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 To simplify the example, we assume it does not need to save internal state from one activation to the next.

 ```C
 void prepare_step (int input, int *output) {
     *output = prepare_calculate(input, *output);
 }
 ```

-In order to integrate both functions we need a dataflow variable that can be allocated on the stack.
+In order to integrate both functions we need a dataflow variable.

 ```C
 void integrated_step (int input, int *output) {